evgeniatrudova/2026_multiomnicpipeline/README.md

 # Verify your raw data files are present
 ls -lh /path/to/raw_data/

-Step 4: Local Testing (Mock Mode)
+##  Local Testing in Mock Mode
 Always validate your setup locally before initiating a server run.
-Ensure your terminal is inside the 2026_multiomnicpipeline/trial directory.
-This command pulls dummy data from the mock folder and generates a test result folder:
+Ensure your terminal is currently inside the 2026_multiomnicpipeline/trial directory.
+The following example tests the miRNA track.
+It will pull dummy data from the mock folder and successfully generate a RESULTS_MIRNA_TEST_01 folder inside the mock_results directory.

 Bash
 python step0_main_pipeline.py \
-  --raw_data "/path/to/2026_multiomnicpipeline/mock" \
+  --raw_data "C:\Users\evgen\OneDrive\Skrivbord\2026_multiomnicpipeline\mock" \
   --sample MIRNA_TEST_01 \
   --assay mirna \
   -t 4 \
   --mode mock

-Step 5: Server Execution (Production Mode)
+## Server Execution in Production Mode
 Once the mock test passes, you are ready to analyze real biological data.

-Command-Line Arguments:

---raw_data: Absolute path to the folder containing your raw .fastq.gz files.
+•	--raw_data: The absolute path to the folder containing your raw .fastq.gz files.

---sample: Designated name for your sample (e.g., TUMOR_01).
+•	--sample: The designated name for your sample (e.g., TUMOR_01).

--t: CPU threads to allocate (default 16; lower to 8 or 4 if the server is under heavy load).
+•	-t: CPU threads to allocate.
+Default is 16.
+(Note: If the server is under heavy load, lower this to 8 or 4 to prevent crashes).

---start-at: Crash recovery; change to the step number where the pipeline stopped to resume.
+•	--start-at: Crash recovery.
+If the pipeline fails, change this to the step number where it stopped to resume progress (Steps 1–4 are universal across all assays).

---mode prod: Flags the pipeline for full biological analysis.

-Select the command corresponding to your assay:
+Select the command corresponding to your assay.
+Replace the /path/to/... placeholders with your actual server paths.

-cfDNA
+##  cfDNA

 Bash
 python step0_main_pipeline.py \